top of page

 The seventh essay in the series, Out of Place in Italy, is authored by David Nelken who picks up from Swethaa Ballakrishnen’s contribution to comment on positionality from the “position of the comparativist.”
 Nelken’s treatment of “out of placeness” is inspired from his changing places—he recounts in detail his experiences of moving to Italy from the United Kingdom and the challenges it presented.
 Nelken warns us against the tendency of comparison turning into commensuration where peoples and places are judged according to a so-called common standard.
 Positionality, Nelken argues, teaches us that in “finding one’s place in the world,” one realises that there exists neither a “view from nowhere” or a “view from everywhere.”

-Following Nelken’s essay on comparative law, Shubhangi Aggarwala turns our attention to the dislocating effects of international law using Luis Eslava’s chapter on “Trigueño International Law.”
-Placing Eslava’s ideas into an Indian context, Aggarwala shows that India’s indigenous communities exist in a “state of perpetual dislocation” as a result of colonial and postcolonial governance as well as the universalising global discourse on indigeneity.
-Aggarwala argues that Eslava’s assessment of out-of-placeness not being a static identity but a dynamic condition allows us to hold space not simply for narratives of marginalisation but also for possibilities of agency, resilience, and creativity by diverse communities across the globe.
+Following Nelken’s essay on comparative law, Shubhangi Agarwalla turns our attention to the dislocating effects of international law using Luis Eslava’s chapter on “Trigueño International Law.”
+Placing Eslava’s ideas into an Indian context, Agarwalla shows that India’s indigenous communities exist in a “state of perpetual dislocation” as a result of colonial and postcolonial governance as well as the universalising global discourse on indigeneity.
+Agarwalla argues that Eslava’s assessment of out-of-placeness not being a static identity but a dynamic condition allows us to hold space not simply for narratives of marginalisation but also for possibilities of agency, resilience, and creativity by diverse communities across the globe.

 In the final essay of this series titled Of Routine Scrutiny: Insider And Outsider, Narmala Halstead picks up from Keebet von Benda-Beckmann’s chapter on familiar outsiders to trace a longer genealogy of reflexive work in anthropology.
 Halstead argues that in the past, issues of positionality and reflexivity, although less visible, were not wholly absent.
 To this end, she carries out a comprehensive literature review of the insider-outsider debates in anthropology, focussing, in particular, on the heightened critical examination of self and other subjectivities.
 Ultimately, Halstead draws our attention to the periodic theoretical shifts that take place in the discipline owing to a constant processes of critical self-scrutiny and processes of anthropological knowledge-making.

 Together, these nine response essays add to the nine chapters of the edited volume in generating a self-critical discourse on positionality in law and society fieldwork.
 In this series, Park, Seider, and Krishnakumar show us the complexities involved in researching and working with communities that suffer harm.
 While they attune us to the necessity of developing methods of relationality and care with such communities, they also warn us against fetishising violence, harm, and marginalisation, and uncover the liberatory potentialities of vulnerability.
 Similarly, Nelken and Ramanathan creatively interpret the researcher’s out-of-placeness as being neither a view from nowhere nor from everywhere but a place of immense possibility in and of itself.
 In their essays, out-of-placeness emerges, importantly, as a vantage point of doing context-informed, critical socio-legal work.
-Conversely, Aggarwala shows us what out of placeness means for communities that find themselves at the inflection point of global discourses and local contexts, and argues that interpreted as a perpetual condition in the making, out of placeness is a site of resilience and creativity by marginalised communities.
+Conversely, Agarwalla shows us what out of placeness means for communities that find themselves at the inflection point of global discourses and local contexts, and argues that interpreted as a perpetual condition in the making, out of placeness is a site of resilience and creativity by marginalised communities.
 Bhambri’s and Halstead’s essays offer us reflexive accounts of the discipline itself—while the former comments on the implications of a western ethic of disclosure and fieldwork, the latter brings to fore the processual evolution of anthropological debates on the insider-outsider dyad.

 Finally, something that persists throughout this series and resonates deeply with the contemporary moment in identity politics is Ashley Rubin’s provocation to move beyond identitarian categories in understanding positionality.
 The question this series poses is how we may understand, with care and criticality, the diversity of human differences and vulnerabilities without reducing incommensurable, singular human beings into neat categories of equivalence?
 We thank our authors for offering their own carefully considered reflections, and we invite you to offer yours.